ActivityWatch/docs/src/api-rest.rst

 Heartbeat API
 ~~~~~~~~~~~~~

-The heartbeat API is one of the most useful endpoints for writing watchers.
+The `heartbeat <heartbeats>` API is one of the most useful endpoints for writing watchers.

 .. code-block:: shell